demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 >| apppolicy | true |

 ### sophos-firewall-app-category-list
 ***
-List all app filter categories.
-IMPORTANT: listing start at 0 (not 1!)
+Lists all app filter categories.
+IMPORTANT: Listing starts at 0 (not 1)!

 #### Base Command